DawnofGenX/Priyansh-Kansara/README.md

 app.py for the backend.
 Future enhancements include AR integration for real-time object translation, gesture-based controls for hands-free navigation, multi-user VR environments for collaborative translation, and achievements & rewards in Learn Mode.
 Contributors can fork the repository, create a feature branch, commit changes, push updates, and submit a pull request.
 The project is licensed under the MIT License, and users can reach out via issues or email for inquiries.
+If you want to use the live interaction please download the zip file and run the index.html to run the interactive simulation.